dynamsoft-docs/document-normalizer-docs/programming/ios/api-reference/camera-enhancer/camera-enhancer-v3.0.0.md

 **Parameters**

-`listener`: The input listener will be removed from the Camera Enhancer instance.
+`listener` The input listener will be removed from the Camera Enhancer instance.

 **Code Snippet**